Conversion Stories from Fiction and Life: Featuring Linda Chavez and Doritt Carroll

 Live as much as you can, read as much as you can, and write as much as you can

 Alan Cheuse’s hope was for American writers to step out into the world, and to bring the world to America through books.
 This is one of the main pillars of the Cheuse Center.
 His former student, Linda Chavez, worked with him on her new novel: The Silver Candlesticks.
-But she is no F
+Linda will be joined by Doritt Carrol.
+The conversation will be moderated by Stewart Moss.

 Reading: 7pm: Conversation between authors moderated by Cheuse Board Member, Stewart Moss